Building cladding inspections in Moreland

 Victorian Building Authority appointed as the Municipal Building Surveyor for some buildings

-In September 2018, the Minister requested that the Victorian Building Authority assist where buildings are the highest risk to help provide consistent outcomes across Melbourne.
+In September 2018, the Minister requested that the Victorian Building Authority assist all owners where their building was identified as having the highest risk to help provide consistent outcomes across Melbourne.
 In these cases, the Victorian Building Authority is the appointed Municipal Building Surveyor who works directly with the owners corporations.

 Roles and responsibilities